 The design and management of effective MPA networks requires understanding the features (e.g., age, size, historic fishing intensity, habitat representation, etc.) that promote conservation performance, which could vary in relative importance by ecosystem.
 Many large-scale syntheses have revealed features associated with MPA conservation performance, but most have either focused on a single type of ecosystem (Edgar et al., 2014) or on pooled data across ecosystems (Claudet et al., 2008; Gill et al., 2017; S. Lester & Halpern, 2008; Zupan et al., 2018).
 For example, Edgar et al. (2014) found larger biomass benefits in no-take, well enforced, old, large, and isolated MPAs (“NEOLI” MPAs), but focused their analysis only on shallow reefs.
 Gill et al. (2017) reported increases in biomass benefits in MPAs with sufficient management staff and budget capacity, but pooled data across biological ecosystems (though data were largely derived from coral reefs).
 These approaches are useful, but risk mischaracterizing ecosystem-specific relationships between conservation performance and MPA features.

 California’s large MPA network presents a unique opportunity to elucidate the impacts of MPAs across diverse habitats, biological ecosystems, and coastal geographies, and to identify the factors that determine conservation performance.
-The network contains of 124 MPAs that protect 16% of state waters across 1,300-kilometers of coastline (Figure 1B).
+The network contains 124 MPAs that protect 16% of state waters across 1,300-kilometers of coastline (Figure 1B).
 It was scientifically designed with size and spacing guidelines to ensure ecological connectivity and network functionality (Botsford et al., 2014).
 Among other goals, the network was explicitly designed to protect “representative and unique marine life habitats in California waters for their intrinsic values” (Marine Life Protection Act, 1999).
 It encompasses hard- and soft-bottom habitats ranging from sandy beaches and the intertidal to depths of 1,000 m.
-For most locations, long-term monitoring has been conducted since 2007 (the year in which the network expansion began)and explanded statewide in 2016 in several biological ecosystems represented within the network, including the surf zone, kelp forests, shallow rocky reefs, and deep rocky reefs on the continental shelf (Figure 1).
+For most locations, coordinated monitoring started regionally in 2007 (the year in which the network expansion began) in several biological ecosystems represented within the network, including the surf zone, kelp forests, shallow rocky reefs, and deep rocky reefs on the continental shelf (Figure 1) and expanded statewide in 2016.
 This provides a long and rich time series, in some cases pre-dating MPA establishment, for evaluating the impact of regulatory protection on biomass and diversity across multiple biological ecosystems (hereafter, ‘ecosystems’).

 In this study, we synthesized multiple years of long-term monitoring data inside and outside 59 MPAs throughout California’s MPA network to examine the impact of regulatory protection on fish biomass, diversity, and species richness across surf zone, kelp forest, shallow reef, and deep reef ecosystems.
 Specifically, we tested the following hypotheses: (1) regulatory protection that limits or prohibits fishing confers positive conservation benefits (fish biomass, diversity, and richness) across coastal ecosystems; (2) the benefits conferred by regulatory protection are strongest in ecosystems that were intensively harvested prior to MPA implementation; (3) targeted fish species biomass is greater in no-take MPAs than non-targeted fish species, further reflecting benefits conferred by protection; and (4) the relative outcomes of regulatory protection on fish biomass (i.e., MPA conservation performance, hereafter ‘conservation performance’) across the MPA network is explained by MPA features such as age, size, local pre-implementation fishing pressure, connectivity (propagule delivery), habitat richness, and habitat diversity.
 We evaluated these features as correlates of MPA conservation performance to inform factors that could be leveraged when implementing or assessing MPA networks around the world (Executive Order on Tackling the Climate Crisis at Home and Abroad, 2021; Executive Order N-82-20, 2020; CBD, 2021).